Training: Aerial Observation of Oil Spills

 This online training provides a basic one-hour introduction to aerial (overflight) observation of oil on water.
 Although designed for Coast Guard aircrews, who may spot oil spills in the course of their work, other flight crew members may find this lesson useful, including those from Incident Management Divisions or the Coast Guard Auxiliary, commercial aircrews, and private pilots.

 Take the online training: Introduction to Observing Oil from Helicopters and Planes (You'll need to create a username and password)

 To assist aircrews who have completed the online training, we've created an Oil Observation Checklist.
 You can use this checklist to record oil slick characteristics and on-scene conditions from an overflight observation, using terminology that's most useful to oil spill responders.

 Download the Checklist: Oil Observation Checklist [PDF, 400 KB]

 2. Overview for Spill Responders

 More Information about Aerial Observation

 Job Aid for Aerial Observation: The Open Water Oil Identification Job Aid for Aerial Observation helps spill responders perform efficient aerial assessments of oil and use standard language to communicate their findings effectively.
-You can view and print the job aid, or order a laminated copy.

 A Case of Mistaken Identity: Can You Spot the False Oil Positives?
 Read a blog post that features photos of different kinds of oil, as well as some things commonly confused with spilled oil.